Afcon 2019: Mahrez likens Algeria's triumph to Premier League success with Leicester City | Goal.com

 “We had support from every angle.
 We had a great team and a great coach.
 Everything was in place."

-Mahrez scored three goals in seven matches in Egypt while the Afcon success made it four titles the Manchester City winger has won this year.
+Mahrez scored three goals in seven matches in Egypt, while the Afcon success made it four titles the Manchester City winger won this year.

 Due to his international commitments with Algeria this summer, Mahrez has been given an extended period of holiday before joining Pep Guardiola’s side for the 2019-20 season.